 We believe the value of our society is determined largely by the way we care for those who sacrifice on our behalf.
 It is therefore our responsibility to do what we can to support service members, veterans and their families, from the time of oath through separation and beyond.
-That’s why we created Challenge America – to mobilize and coordinate community support for military members and their families.
+That’s why we created Challenge America – to build and bridge communities of support for service members, veterans and their families.

 - We believe in empowering our community

 - We believe in transparency and accountability

 - We believe in the value of public service